muhammed-shahal/passman/README.md

 # Passman — Encrypted CLI Password Manager

 A simple, secure command-line password manager written in Python.

+## Why Use Passman?

+Most password managers are either cloud-based (raising privacy concerns) or bloated with features you may never use.
+Passman is different:

+🛡️ 100% Local & Offline — Your vault lives on your machine, not on someone else’s server.

+🔐 Strong Encryption — Every secret is encrypted with AES (via Fernet), protected by a PBKDF2-derived master key.

+⚡ Lightweight & Fast — A single SQLite file, no background services, no syncing overhead.

+💻 CLI First — Perfect for developers, sysadmins, or anyone who lives in the terminal.

+🔑 Full Control — No subscriptions, no hidden processes, no vendor lock-in.
+You own your data.

+🧩 Hackable & Extendable — Built in Python with a clean modular design; easy to audit or extend.

+Passman is ideal if you want a minimal, transparent, and secure password manager that just does the essentials — nothing more, nothing less.

 It uses:

 - **SQLite** for storage